jondurrant/RPIPicoFreeRTOSSMPExp/README.md

 # RPIPicoFreeRTOSSMPExp

 This is a [FreeRTOS Kernel SMP](https://www.freertos.org/symmetric-multiprocessing-introduction.html) example for the [Raspberry PI Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
-This example project is used on my (video tutorial on YouTube)[].
+This example project is used on my [video tutorial on YouTube](https://youtu.be/nD8XeWjn-2w).

 ## Dependencies
 + (FreeRTOS Kernel)[https://github.com/FreeRTOS/FreeRTOS-Kernel] Version *V202110.00-SMP*